MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes-ui.md

 ## Manually upload crash reports via Diagnostics UI
-To manually upload Apple crash reports go to the main Diagnostics page:
+To manually upload Apple crash reports, follow the instructions below:

-1. Login to the App Center Portal
+1. Log into App Center and select your app.
-2. Select an application
+2. In the left menu, navigate to the **Diagnostics** section
-3. In the navigation area on the left, select Diagnostics
+3. On the right top corner of page, click the three dots in the upper-right corner.

-On the right top corner of page click on Menu button and select `Upload Crash Log`
+4. Select **Upload Crash Log**
 ![Manual Crash Upload Menu](~/diagnostics/images/diagnostics-crash-upload-menu.png)

-Then it opens Crash Upload Dialog.
-Please follow the wizard to upload your crash report:
+5. In the Crash Upload Dialog, follow the wizard to upload your crash report:
 ![Manual Crash Upload Start](~/diagnostics/images/diagnostics-manual-crash-upload-start.png)

-Once your report was uploaded successfully this message will be shown:
+6. Once your report is successfully uploaded, you will see confirmation message:
 ![Manual Crash Upload Finish](~/diagnostics/images/diagnostics-manual-crash-upload-finish.png)

-Please wait for symbolication for some time and your crash will appear on Diagnostics UI.
+Please allow some time for the report to be processed for symbolication.
+The crash report will appear in the Diagnostics UI after it's processed.